-In addition to Mandatory Training on Wednesday nights, 754 Phoenix also offers a variety of activities for cadets to participate in throughout the training year.
-Some activities are required for cadets to attend outside Wednesday nights, but there are other activities that cadets can choose to attend.
+In addition to Mandatory Training on Tuesday/Wednesday nights, 754 Phoenix also offers a variety of activities for cadets to participate in throughout the training year.
+Some activities are required for cadets to attend outside Tuesday/Wednesday nights, but there are other activities that cadets can choose to attend.
 Activities will often fall under two categories: Mandatory and Optional.

 Field Training Exercises

 Field Training Exercises (FTXs) are a part of the mandatory training.
 They are held on selected weekends, and include instruction and practice in survival skills, land navigation, setting up shelters, building fires, and many other topics.
 The nature and complexity of the exercises also varies depending on the cadet training level to which they are targeted.
 These are always fun events that are thoroughly enjoyed by all the cadets.
 Cadets can check the Calendar of Events to see details of upcoming exercises.

 Gliding or Power Familiarization Flying (Famil Flying) is another part of the cadet’s mandatory training.
 Familiarization flying in gliders and powered aircraft takes place on select weekends at either Pitt Meadows or Abbotsford airport.
 These flying opportunities are open to all cadets.